deniszykov/csharp-eval-unity3d/Readme.md

 [![Actions Status](https://github.com/deniszykov/csharp-eval-unity3d/workflows/dotnet_build/badge.svg)](https://github.com/deniszykov/csharp-eval-unity3d/actions)

+# Licensing

+This is a paid [package](https://assetstore.unity.com/packages/tools/visual-scripting/c-eval-56706), you can use it anywhere if you [purchased it](https://assetstore.unity.com/packages/tools/visual-scripting/c-eval-56706).

 # Introduction

-**Attention!** This is a paid [package](https://assetstore.unity.com/packages/tools/visual-scripting/c-eval-56706), you can use it anywhere if you [purchased it](https://assetstore.unity.com/packages/tools/visual-scripting/c-eval-56706).

 This package provides the API for parsing and expression execution written in C#.
 It is specially designed to work with the [Unity](http://unity3d.com/) on various platforms.
 Since it is written in C# 3.5 and has no additional dependencies, it should work with any version of Unity (and .NET framework).